 Price: $129.95.
 Free feature limited trial.

-FlashBack is a full-motion-based screen recorder with a simple handy interface.
-You can capture your screen, along with webcam and mic, and then make the recording better with built-in editing tools and by adding captions, arrows, images, and highlights.
+FlashBack is a full-motion-based screen capture software with a simple, handy interface.
+You can create professional video recordings by capturing your computer screen, along with a webcam and mic.
+To take full advantage of the tool, you can use a built-in video editor and add captions, arrows, images, and highlights.

 - Allows you to add distinctive and custom watermarks